JNisk/airGLMs/README.md

 It uses a forward stepwise selection process with Akake information criteria (AIC) to select models with user-determined dependent and independent variables, variable interaction terms, distributions and link functions and output file name.
-The package is focused on easy usability, as models for several dependent variables can be fitted with a single function call.
+The package is focused on streamlined usability, as models for multiple dependent variables can be fitted with a single function call.
 It also utilizes an efficient iterative approach: instead of exhausting the entire model space of all the possible combinations of independent variables and interaction terms, variables are tested and added sequentially, which reduces runtime and memory load.